disrpt/sharedtask2023/README.md

 Please also make sure to use seeds to keep performance as reproducible as possible!

+## Evaluation

+Evaluation scripts are provided for all tasks under [`utils`](https://github.com/disrpt/sharedtask2023/tree/main/utils).
+In general, final results of each dataset will be reported on the corresponding`test` partition.

+**For datasets without a corresponding training set** (e.g. `eng.dep.covdtb`, `tur.pdtb.tedm`):

+- The scores will be reported as any other regular datasets on the `test` partition using the relation inventory of each respective dataset
+  - one can collapse relations in any way one would like to during training, but the final results will be reported on each dataset's own relation labels, as indicated in the last column (i.e. `label`) in the corresponding test `.rels` file.
+- Systems can be trained on either a corpus with the same language or any other combination of the datasets available in DISRPT 2023.
+- For better interpretation of the results, we kindly ask you to
+  - document the composition of the training data in your README.md file as well as the paper describing the system.
+  - also report model performance on `dev` sets (wherever applicable) in the paper describing the system (this can go into the appendix of the paper)

 ## Directories

 The shared task repository currently comprises the following directories: